 I am a work in progress, still disassembling some habits and attitudes that have given me the illusion of safety for decades, but taking more and more time just to do nothing, feel how I feel, and know that it is OK.

-If you’ve been affected by your experience at boarding school and are wondering whether the Process is for you, Zoe would be happy to speak with you from her experience.
+If you’ve been affected by your experience at boarding school and are wondering whether the Process is for you, we’d be happy to speak with you about the role of ‘surrogates’ on the course.
 Email firstname.lastname@example.org and we’ll book you an appointment.
 The websites www.boardingschoolsurvivors.co.uk and boarding concern may also provide useful advice and support.